Owais-Md/VR_Project_IMT2022_102_502/README.md

   - `vilt-baseline.ipynb` – Evaluation of the pre-trained ViLT model.
   - `vilt-finetuning.ipynb` – Evaluation of the LoRA-fine-tuned ViLT model.
   - `requirements.txt` – Environment specs for both notebooks.
+  - NOTE: Refer the notebooks for the respective results.

 - **blipvqa baseline and finetuned/**
   - `requirements.txt` – Shared dependencies for all subfolders.